-Physicians examine patients, obtain medical histories, and order, perform and interpret diagnostic tests.
-They counsel patients about illness, injuries, health conditions, and preventive healthcare (diet/fitness, smoking cessation, etc.).
-They can also conduct medical research, teach, and run medical centers.
+Physicians examine patients; obtain medical histories; order, perform and interpret diagnostic tests; and prescribe and administer treatment for people suffering from injury or disease.
+They counsel patients about illness, injuries, health conditions and preventive healthcare (diet/fitness, smoking cessation, etc.).
+They can also conduct medical research, teach and run medical centers.
 People with medical education are in demand in many areas.
 Physicians work in one or more specialties, including, among others:

-For more information about medical specialties, visit the Careers in Medicine page on the Association of American Medical Colleges (AAMC) Website.
-For a fascinating glimpse into the real-life experiences of seven doctors, see NOVA Online's special feature, "Survivor M.D."
+For more information about medical specialties, visit the Careers in Medicine page on the Association of American Medical Colleges (AAMC) website.

-The Accreditation Council for Graduate Medical Education (ACGME) accredits training programs in 130 specialties and subspecialties, and the American Board of Medical Specialties represents 24 board-certified specialties (with many sub-specialties within each of these major specialties.
-The duties, training, salaries, and workforce information are significantly different among these specialty fields.
+The Accreditation Council for Graduate Medical Education (ACGME) accredits training programs in 133 specialties and subspecialties, and the American Board of Medical Specialties represents 24 board-certified specialties (with many sub-specialties within each of these major specialties.
+The duties, training, salaries and workforce information are significantly different among these specialty fields.

 There is a strong network in place to help physicians find the right job in the right environment.
 Among other sources is the interactive job networking website operated by the American Medical Association's highly respected professional journal, JAMA.

 Dr. Marilyn Coruzzi talks about what inspired her to become a doctor and her experiences working as a family physician in rural Alaska.

 A school advisor once said Jocelyn Freeman Garrick would 'never get into medical school.'
 Today she is a practicing physician who specializes in emergency medicine.